ksenia-portu/BankQueueSimulation/README.md

 About the project
 =================

-This project is solving small discrete-event simulation task.
+This project is solving a small discrete-event simulation task.
 It is a sequential discrete-event model, with one channel, with infinite queue following FIFO algorithm and inter-arrival time is exponentially distributed and the service time is betta-distributed.